Code-Institute-Submissions/project-3/README.md

 ### Features Left to Implement

-There are some layout issues with the menus on very small screens.
+None unless I want to extend it beyond the scope of this project.

 ### Known Limitations
+*These limitations fall beyond the scope of this project*.

-Not using a password.
+* Not using a password.
 Another person can use the same username that has already been registered.

-When Heroku sleeps, it will erase all new registrations, games played and hall of fame entries and reverts back to the state of when the game was deployed.
+* When Heroku sleeps, it will erase all new registrations, games played and hall of fame entries and reverts back to the state of when the game was deployed.